Dongguan West railway station

 The station has two levels.
-The lower level has east-west platforms which serve as the western terminus of the Dongguan–Huizhou intercity railway and the eastern terminus of the currently under construction Foshan–Dongguan intercity railway.
-The upper level has north-south platforms which serve the Guangzhou–Shenzhen intercity railway.
+The lower level has east–west platforms which serve the Guangzhou–Huizhou intercity railway, of which it was the western terminus until the Guangzhou section opened on 26 May 2024.
+The upper level has north–south platforms which serve the Guangzhou–Shenzhen intercity railway.

 In the future, the station will be served by Line 1 of the Dongguan Rail Transit.